-\textbf{Policy based approach to customization}.
+\textbf{Policy based approach to privacy}.
 Blowfish privacy proposed by \cite{he2014blowfish} uses a policy graph to determine the set of neighbors that users want to mark as sensitive.
-A policy graph encodes user's preferences about which pairs of values in the domain of database should be indistinguishable for an adversary.
+A policy graph encodes the user's preferences about which pairs of values in the domain of the database should be indistinguishable for an adversary.
 Thus, it allows users to tradeoff privacy for utility by restricting the indistinguishability set.
 Blowfish works for statistical queries and not location queries. \cite{cao2020pglp} extended blowfish privacy and applied it to location privacy where the nodes and edges in the policy graph represent possible locations of the user and the indistinguishability requirements respectively.
-Their goal is to ensure $\epsilon$-\textit{Geo-Ind} for any two connected nodes in the graph and to achieve this they apply DP based noise to latitude and longitude independently.
-Their approach is best suited for category based privacy i.e., indistinguishability among multiple locations of the same category (e.g., restaurants) as specifying pairwise indistinguishability between locations according to general user preferences is challenging.
-Our policy model allows users to specify their preferences which then gets translated to the parameters in generating the obfuscation function reducing the overhead on user in terms of specification.
-Their approach does not allow users to choose the granularity at which their location is shared as the graph model doesn't capture the natural hierarchy of locations. \cite{asada2019hide} proposed an approach to recommend location privacy preferences based on place and time (similar to our customization policies) using local differential privacy.
+Their goal is to ensure $\epsilon$-\textit{Geo-Ind} for any two connected nodes in the graph and to achieve this they apply DP-based noise to latitude and longitude independently.
+Their approach is best suited for category-based privacy i.e., indistinguishability among multiple locations of the same category (e.g., restaurants) as specifying pairwise indistinguishability between locations according to general user preferences is challenging.
+Our customization model allows users to specify their preferences which then get translated to the parameters in generating the obfuscation function reducing the overhead on the user in terms of specification.
+Furthermore, \cite{cao2020pglp} does not allow users to choose the granularity at which their location is shared as the graph model doesn't capture the natural hierarchy of locations. \cite{asada2019hide} proposed an approach to recommend location privacy preferences based on place and time (similar to our customization policies) using local differential privacy.
 Their work is complementary to ours and could be used to help users in coming up with their user preferences.